gm2552/hungryman/doc/TAPDeployment.md

 * Open a command shell and navigate to the root directory of the unzipped file from above.
 Run the following commands to create a RabbitMQ instance, resource claims, and workloads:

+**NOTE:**  If you did not configure the accelerator to automatically create a Git repo for your project, you will need to manually commit the project to a Git repo and update the `workload.yaml` file in the`./config/developer` directory with the appropriate Git repo URL and subPath locations for each workload.

 ```
 kubectl create ns service-instances